kerimoyle/libcellml-tutorials/tutorials/combine2020/createPotassiumChannelModel.rst

 .. container:: dothis

     **2.f** Create the missing :code:`Units` items and add them to the model.
 These are:

     - milli-volts;
     - milli-seconds;
     - milli-moles;
     - micro-Amperes per square centimetre; and
-    - milli-Siemens per square centimetre;
+    - milli-Siemens per square centimetre.

 .. container:: toggle